kosmos02/pokemon_searches/README.md

 You can sort the searches database by name in ascending order by using 'rails c' to get into your console locally.
 Use Search.sort_by_name to sort the searches.

 To filter and get a specific pokemon by name you can type in Search.filter_by_name("name_of_pokemon")

+### Tests ###

+If you would like to run the tests I created locally run the command 'rspec' in the command line to run all the tests.